jimohammad/po/replit.md

 This is a **Purchase Order Register** system built for Iqbal Electronics Co.
 WLL to track and manage supplier invoices, purchase orders, and multi-currency transactions.
 The application enables users to:

-- Dashboard with real-time KPIs (Stock Available, Total Cash, Monthly Sales, Monthly Purchases) and global search across all entities
+- Dashboard with real-time KPIs (Stock Available, Total Cash, Monthly Sales, Monthly Purchases), global search across all entities, and low stock alerts
 - Create and manage parties (suppliers and customers) and inventory items via Party Master with toggle switch for type selection
 - Record purchase orders with line items
 - Track invoice numbers, delivery notes, and TT (Telegraphic Transfer) copies